LeveeLin/LeveeLin.github.io/_pages/about.md

 [**video**](https://youtu.be/oTg_eVXxm2c)

 **Description**
--  I designed a double-joint fish robot driven by a coupling propulsion mechanism, with functions including straightening, turning, sinking and floating, and autonomous underwater cruising.
--  Underwater experiments and CFD simulation were established to study the relationship between swimming speed and mechanism design/driving parameters.
+-  I designed and generated multi-cell interlacing IWP lattice models using matlab.
+-  I was responsible for the quasi-static uniaxial compressive experiments and the manufacture of specimens fabricated by LPBF.
+-  I conducted morphological analysis to study the surface features of samples and powders using SEM.
+Additionally, I assisted my seniors in researching the vibrational isolation properties of multi-cekk interlacing IWP lattice structures.

 </div>
 </div>